 Patricia Lynne Duffy

 Patricia Lynne Duffy is the author of Blue Cats and Chartreuse Kittens: How Synesthetes Color their Worlds (Henry Holt & Company), which has been reviewed in both the popular press as well as in academic journals, Cerebrum and the APA Review of Books.
-She has taught English at New York University, the City University of New York, and the UN Language Programme and has written articles for numerous publications including New York Newsday, the San Francisco Chronicle ("All the Colors of the Rainbow"), the Boston Globe, and the Village Voice.
+She has taught English at New York University, the City University of New York, and the UN Language Programme and has written articles for publications including New York Newsday, the San Francisco Chronicle ("All the Colors of the Rainbow"), the Boston Globe, and the Village Voice.
+Her article, "The Art of Miss'Tic: from the Paris Streets to Gallery Chic" is published in nyc Big City Lit.
 Her work is included in the anthologies They Only Laughed Later: Tales of Women on the Move (Europublic Press) and Soulful Living (HCI).
-She is also the author of "Images of Synesthetes in Fiction".
-She has worked and traveled extensively throughout Europe, Africa, and Asia and lived and worked in China for a year and a half.
+She is also the author of a chapter, "Synesthesia and Literature" in the forthcoming Oxford Handbook on Synesthesia.
+She has traveled in Africa, China and Europe and especially France, and keeps a blog on her mishaps using the French language.

 Contributions by Patricia Lynne Duffy